Living underground on Mars might just be our only shot at survival, but that comes with its own set of tunnel-drilling challenges.

 - Thrust forces from construction conditions

-#9 Required human team to support a TBM
+#9 Human team support for a TBM

-- 24-hour drilling
+- 24-hour drilling work schedule

-- Extreme loud noise
+- Extremely loud noise

 - Mountains of dust